Regiments of the Malta Garrison The 20th (East Devonshire) Regiment

 13 Nov Mrs Florence Fenton aged 26 years, wife of Sgt Fenton of Valletta was buried in Pietà Military Cemetery.

-8 Dec 1898 The 2nd/Lancashire Fusiliers arrived at Crete from Egypt on 11 Oct 1898 following the Nile Campaign.
+8 Dec 1898 The 2nd/Lancashire Fusiliers, 720 strong, arrived at Crete from Egypt on 11 Oct 1898 following the Nile Campaign.
 It had served in Crete for 2 1/2 months.
 It embarked for Malta on 4 Dec, arriving in the island four days later.

 Its average constantly sick was 16.77 (89.68/1000 mean strength).
 The average sick time to each soldier was 32.73 days.
 The average duration of cases of sickness was 12.78 days.